Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ## Future implementation
 ---
 ### Future features
 While using the AGILE design methodology against the time allocated to the project there are a number of features which would be great to implement in the future.
-These features are: number 13,14,15,16,17,18,19,20 in the user stories. and can also be found in the projects tab on github in the future implementation section.
+These features are: number 13,14,15,16,17,18,19,20 in the user stories.
+And can also be found in the projects tab on github in the future implementation section.

 ### Improvments
 Although alot of effort was put into this project, due to time constraints there is still room for improvments.